-One of the most significant monuments in the Czech Republic is the Prague Castle.
+Prague Castle is one of the most significant monuments in the Czech Republic.

-The famous castle, which also doubles up as the house of current Czech President is located in the district Hradčany (also known as the Castle district).
+The famous Castle, which also doubles up as the house of the current Czech President, is located in Hradčany district (also known as the Castle district).

-Standing on top of a hill overlooking Lesser Town, on the left bank of Vltava, the castle is Czech’s most significant historical and cultural treasure.
+Standing on top of a hill overlooking Lesser Town, on the left bank of river Vltava, the Castle is Czech’s most significant historical and cultural treasure.

 How to get to Prague Castle

-Since it is a major tourist draw, the Prague Castle is well connected with every corner of the city.
+Since it is a significant tourist draw, Prague Castle is well connected to every corner.

-One can easily reach the Prague Castle on foot, using a tram, or riding a metro.
+One can easily reach Prague Castle on foot, by tram, or by metro.

-For instance, a brisk 8-minute walk from Metro station Malostranská (line A) can get you to the Prague Castle.
+A brisk 8-minute walk from Metro station Malostranská (Line A) can get you to the Prague Castle.

-Although this walk is a bit steep, it is worth enjoying every moment.
+Although this walk is a bit steep, the views are worth every moment.

-At the end of your small trek, you will be standing in front of the front gates of the Prague Castle.
+At the end of your small trek, you will be in front of the Prague Castle gates.

-Once you get down, you turn left and start walking.
-In 5 minutes you will reach the 2nd Courtyard of Prague Castle.
+Once you get down, turn left and start walking.
+In 5 minutes, you will reach the 2nd Courtyard of Prague Castle.

 You can board the tram at any station of your preference.

-So, if you want to avoid walking or the crowd of public transportation, we recommend you hire a taxi.
+If you want to avoid walking or the crowd of public transportation, we recommend hiring a taxi.

 Prague Castle hours